-- If there are a great many problems in a paper, consider meeting individually in a conference with that student.
+If there are a great many problems in a paper, consider conferencing with that student individually.
 Rather than guessing why a student made certain errors and/or filling the page with red ink, you can ask the logic behind those decisions and help the student reformulate his or her understanding of grammatical rules.

-- For UW-Madison students, the Writing Center can help all students with grammar-but please have realistic expectations for what a Writing Center instructor can help your student learn.
+The Writing Center can help all students with grammar—but have realistic expectations for what a Writing Center instructor can help your student learn.
 Like course instructors, Writing Center instructors set priorities.
-If a student arrives with a paper that is clearly unfocused, as they offer advice to students Writing Center instructors (expecting that an improved focus will improve the paper more substantively) are more likely to focus first on that level of revision than focusing first on sentence fragments.
-You may want to encourage students who need sustained help with their writing to set up an ongoing appointment with the same Writing Center instructor.
-For more information on regular appointments or how the Writing Center can help a particular student, feel free to contact the Director of the Writing Center, Brad Hughes, at email@example.com or 263-3823.
+If a student arrives with a paper that is clearly unfocused, Writing Center instructors, expecting that an improved focus will improve the paper more substantively, are more likely to focus on that level of revision than on sentence fragments as they offer advice to students.
+You may want to encourage particularly challenged students to set up an ongoing appointment with the same Writing Center instructor.
+For more information on regular appointments or how the Writing Center can help a particular student, contact the Center’s Director, Brad Hughes, at firstname.lastname@example.org

-- You might also consider adopting a portfolio system for grading (see the materials on portfolio grading, available on this site, under "Integrating Writing into Your Course," > "Responding, Evaluating, Grading") that allows students to demonstrate the progress they have made over a semester and to be graded on their best work.
+You might also consider adopting a portfolio system for grading—one that allows students to demonstrate the progress they have made over a semester and to be graded on their best work.

-- For more ideas on teaching about grammar, consult Chapter 4 of John Bean's Engaging Ideas: The Professor's Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom (San Francisco: Jossey-Bass, 1996).
-For more ideas on teaching about style, consult Richard Lanham, Revising Prose, 5th ed.
-(New York: Longman, 2006) and Joseph Williams and Gregory Columb, Style: Lessons in Clarity and Grace, 10th ed.
-(New York: Longman, 2010).
+Chapter 4 of John Bean’s Engaging Ideas: The Professor’s Guide to Integrating Writing, Critical Thinking, and Active Learning in the Classroom (San Francisco: Jossey-Bass, 2011).